Navattic vs. Reprise: The Key Differences Summarized

 Navattic's pricing

-Navattic's pricing is publicly available: $500/mo for ‘Base' (company size up to 100 employees & base features), and $1,000/mo for larger companies, plus extras like SSO & dedicated success managers/coaching.
+Navattic's pricing is publicly available: $300/mo Start up plan (less than 20 employees.) $500/mo for ‘Base' (company size up to 100 employees & base features), and $1,000/mo for larger companies, plus extras like SSO & dedicated success managers/coaching.

 Navattic's pricing model includes unlimited demos & demo views, plus unlimited seats.
 There's also a startup plan, and some enterprise feature differentiation.